darton/RPiMS/README.md

 Download the image [Raspbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) or [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest)

-To writing an image to the SD card, use [Etcher](https://etcher.io/) an image writing tool.
+To writing an image to the SD card, use [Etcher](https://etcher.io/) an image writing tool or use[Imager](https://www.raspberrypi.org/downloads/)

 If you're not using Etcher, you'll need to unzip .zip downloads to get the image file (.img) to write to your SD card.